nextflow-io/crg-course-nov16/README.md

 ### Step 4

-Build the Docker image with the following command:
+Build the Docker image by using the following command:

 ```
 docker build -t my-image .